wso2/docs-security/en/docs/trust/security-commitment-for-self-hosted-products.md

 WSO2 shall not be responsible for any security/breaches in respect of the following:
 * If the customer gets compromised due to not monitoring the [Customer Security Announcements](https://security.docs.wso2.com/en/latest/security-processes/vulnerability-management-process/#announcing-to-the-customers) proactively, remediation actions must be taken to safeguard deployment following such announcements.
-* If the customer gets compromised due to not adhering to the [security guidelines for production deployment](https://security.docs.wso2.com/en/latest/security-guidelines/security-guidelines-for-production-deployment/).
+* If the customer gets compromised due to not adhering to the [Security Guidelines for Production Deployment](https://security.docs.wso2.com/en/latest/security-guidelines/security-guidelines-for-production-deployment/).
 * The customer gets compromised due to not migrating to supported product versions listed under the [WSO2 Support Matrix](https://wso2.com/products/support-matrix/).
 * Customizations or extensions developed or integrated into WSO2 products by the customer.